abhijeetshewale05/Linox/README.md

-# Linox Icon Theme
+# Pebble Icon Theme

-Elevate your Linux desktop with Linox—a premium, brand-free squircle icon pack combining the best of macOS aesthetics with native Linux consistency.
+Elevate your Linux desktop with Pebble—a premium, brand-free squircle icon pack combining the best of macOS aesthetics with native Linux consistency.

 # ☕ Support the Development!
 If this theme has made your Linux desktop look a little more beautiful, consider buying me a coffee!
 Building and maintaining pixel-perfect icons takes a lot of time and love.
 Your support directly fuels new updates, more application icons, and future improvements.
 Thank you so much! 💖🐧